advaricorp/NopalBot-TibiaPixelAI/README_WSL.md

-# 🐧 PBT Bot - WSL (Windows Subsystem for Linux) Guide
+# 🐧 NopalBot - WSL (Windows Subsystem for Linux) Guide

-## 🎮 Complete PBT Bot Setup for Ubuntu 22.04 in WSL
+## 🎮 Complete NopalBot Setup for Ubuntu 22.04 in WSL

 **By Taquito Loco** 🎯